Wild-card Rays lose 5th straight, fall 6-3 to Red Sox - WHIZ News

-BOSTON (AP) — The playoff-bound Tampa Bay Rays lost their fifth straight game to finish the regular season, giving up a pair of home runs to J.D.
+The Rays finished the regular season with a five-game losing streak, giving up a pair of home runs to J.D.
 Martinez in a 6-3 loss to last-place Boston on Wednesday.
+Although they entered the final week of the season with a chance to improve their playoff seeding, manager Kevin Cash focusing on resting players for the wild-card round.

+“I just told him we can stop sucking now,” he said after a cold and rainy finale at Fenway Park.
+“Let’s find ways to win games.”

 Xander Bogaerts also had a pair of hits in what could be his final game for the Red Sox.
-The 30-year-old shortstop, who like Martinez is eligible to become a free agent this offseason, was replaced after taking his position to start the seventh inning, drawing applause from the crowd.
+The four-time All-Star, who like Martinez is eligible to become a free agent this offseason, was replaced after taking his position to start the seventh inning, drawing applause from the crowd.

+“Those guys mean a lot to us, mean a lot to the community,” said Red Sox manager Alex Cora, who also pinch-hit for Martinez in the eighth.
+“They deserved that, to take a moment.”

 Despite losing seven of their last eight games, the Rays went 86-76 to finish third in the AL East and will open the best-of-three wild-card round in Cleveland on Friday.
 Tampa Bay won 100 games last year for its second straight AL East title.

 A year after winning 92 games to earn a wild-card berth and reach the ALCS, the Red Sox finished 77-84, 22 games out and in last place in the AL East.
-The crowd was announced at 26,695 — though fewer than half actually showed up on a cold and rainy day — bringing the team’s total to 2,625,089, its lowest in a non-pandemic season since 2000.
+The crowd was announced at 26,695 — though fewer than half actually showed up — bringing the team’s total to 2,625,089, its lowest in a non-pandemic season since 2000.

 Ji-Man Choi had three hits, including a two-run homer in the third, for Tampa Bay.
 Vidal Bruján cut the Red Sox lead to 4-3 in the seventh with a solo shot that right fielder Alex Verdugo gloved but dropped into the Boston bullpen when he crashed into the fence.